-Singing the unsung heroes that make libraries successful
+Singing the unsung heroes who make libraries successful

 Community partnerships play an important role in creating successful libraries, and Berks County Public Library in Pennsylvania is no exception.
 Each year, the library honors individuals and groups in the community who demonstrate outstanding leadership, innovation, and dedication to library service in the community.